PCI DSS Requirement 6 – Changes from v3.2.1 to v4.0 Explained

 Below, we provide an explanation of the changes made in Requirement 6 from v3.2.1 to v4.0:

-- 6.3.a: Verify that software-development processes align with industry standards/best practices.
+- 6.3.a: Verify that software-development processes align with industry standards/best practices.- The software should be developed based on industry standards and/or best practices for secure development.

 - 6.3.b: Ensure information security is integrated throughout the development life cycle.